-What you will learn from this tip: What is a business impact analysis, what are the benefits of a BIA and how to perform one.
+What you will learn from this tip: What is a business impact analysis, what are the benefits of a BIA and how to

 Conducting a business impact analysis is hard work and takes time.
 But once this data is collected, security practitioners can confidently request resources, and more importantly, prioritize security efforts across the enterprise.